A Level results day 2023

-What if you decide to defer or reject your university place?
+What if you defer or reject your university place?

 If you decide you want to defer your place at university for a year (and you don't already hold a deferred offer), it's simply a case of calling up the university and asking to defer.

-Most will be fine with this, but make sure you know your reasons for doing so – whether it's to work, go travelling or volunteer, for example.
+Most will be fine with this, but make sure you know your reasons for doing so.
+This could be to work, go travelling, or volunteer, for example.
 If the university isn't happy for you to defer, then you will have to give up your university place and reapply through UCAS the following year.

-If you decide that you no longer want to go to university at all, then you'll have to contact your university to explain the situation to them, and they will release you from the offer.
-However, be aware that this can take up to 10 days.
+If you decide that you no longer want to go to university at all, then you'll have to contact them to explain the situation to them.
+This way, they can release you from the offer.

-Once everything has been sorted and your university place is confirmed, you'll no doubt be thinking ahead to your new life as a student and – of course – freshers' week.
+Once you have your A Level results and your university place is confirmed, you'll no doubt be thinking ahead to your new life as a student and freshers' week, of course.

-If you're keen to get ready for freshers' week now, here are a few of our most popular guides for new students:
+If you're keen to get ready for freshers' week now, here are some of our most popular guides for new students:

 Useful guides for new students

 - How to prepare for university

 - Top skills every student needs